 How many ways can you say something is beautiful?
 How many times can you call it amazing?
-As a design writer, my job is to interpret the craft of home with precise language that goes beyond the clichés to capture the story that professionals working in the residential industry are trying to tell.
+As a design writer, my job is to interpret the craft of design and architecture with precise language that goes beyond the clichés to capture the story that industry professionals are trying to tell.

 My articles appear nationwide in Luxe Interiors + Design; locally, I cover homes for Home & Design, Washingtonian, Arlington and Bethesda magazines.

 You can read more about my editorial work and see my clips here.